Medical marijuana benefits

 The medical marijuana business just keeps growing and growing and so are hemp-based cannabidiol products.

 Cannabidiol, also known as CBD, is a component of marijuana that doesn’t make you high.
 Instead, it’s used to treat a wide variety of painful conditions.

-There are dozens of studies that prove the effectiveness of this compound and most of these studies conclude that controlled cannabidiol administration is safe and virtually free of side effects.
+There are dozens of studies that prove the effectiveness of this compound and most studies conclude that controlled cannabidiol administration is safer than most prescription drugs.

 Interestingly, the pharmaceutical industry has spent millions in lobbying efforts to keep marijuana illegal.